Simele massacre: Responsibility for the massacres

-Official British sources estimate the total number of all Assyrians killed during August 1933 at around 600, while Assyrian sources put the figure at 3,000.
+Official British sources estimate the total number of all Assyrians killed during August 1933 at around 600, while Assyrian sources put the figure at 3,000 to 6,000.
 Historians disagree as to who was responsible for ordering the mass killings.
-Stafford blames Arab nationalists, most prominently Rashid Ali al-Gaylani and Bakr Sidqi.
+Stafford blamed Iraqi nationalists, most prominently Rashid Ali al-Gaylani and Bakr Sidqi.
 According to him, Iraqi Army officers despised the Assyrians, and Sidqi in particular was vocal in his hatred for them.
 This view was also shared by British officials who recommended to Faysal not to send Sidqi to the north during the crisis.

 According to some historians, the agitation against the Assyrians was also encouraged by Rashid Ali al-Gaylani's Arab nationalist government, which saw it as a distraction from the continuous Shiite revolt in the southern part of the country.

-Husry blamed the Assyrians for starting the crisis and absolved Sidqi from ordering the mass killing in Simele.
-He hinted that Faysal was the authority who might have issued orders to exterminate Assyrian males.
+Khaldun Husry, who was close to the Iraqi establishment and is the most well-known minimizer of the Simele massacre, blamed the Assyrians for starting the crisis and absolved Sidqi and most senior Iraqi officials from ordering the mass killing in Simele.
+He claimed that the violence was not premeditated and that the responsibility lies on the shoulders of Ismael Abbawi, a junior officer in the army.
+He hinted, but did not state, that Faysal might have been the authority who issued orders to exterminate Assyrian males.
+Although Husry's article on what he calls the "Assyrian affair" is the most widely cited academic study of the crisis, it has been prominently critiqued by historians of Iraq as an example of anti-Assyrian rhetoric.
+Close study reveals that it contains many basic flaws and contradictions, having been drawn from a mostly unedited Ph.D. dissertation chapter for publication.

 Kanan Makiya, a leftist Iraqi historian, presents the actions taken by the military as a manifestation of the nationalist anti-imperialist paranoia which was to culminate with the Ba'athists ascending to power in the 1960s.
 Fadhil al-Barrak, an Iraqi Ba'athist historian, credits Sidqi as the author of the whole campaign and the ensuing massacres.
 For him, the events were part of a history of Iraq prior to the true nationalist revolution.